BOJ board more open to Kuroda's ideas than first thought

 That will meet Abe's push for unprecedented monetary policy, which along with fiscal expansion and structural reform, form the three pillars of his campaign to revive the long stagnant economy.

-In parliamentary hearings on Tuesday, the government's two deputy governor nominees signaled their readiness to consider untested policy measures to beat deflation.
+In parliamentary hearings on Tuesday, the government's two deputy governor nominees signalled their readiness to consider untested policy measures to beat deflation.

 "We shouldn't be bound to precedents and must think with a new mindset," Hiroshi Nakaso, a nominee for deputy governor, told lawmakers.